What Is Comedone Extraction, and Should You Do It?

 - Estheticians and cosmeticians: These professionals perform comedone extraction at beauty salons and spas as part of acne facials, not as a stand-alone procedure.2

-WARNING: Although it is possible to perform comedone extraction at home, this is never a good idea.
-Comedone extraction requires skill and experience, and if performed improperly, it can damage the skin, increase the risk of skin infection, and increase the chance of scarring.
+NEVER TRY IT YOURSELF: Comedone extraction requires skill and experience, and if performed improperly, it can damage the skin, increase the risk of skin infection, and increase the chance of scarring.
 At best, you risk irritating the skin, and we know that anything that irritates the skin can lead to more acne.
 If you decide to try comedone extraction, book an appointment with a skilled professional.

 The Logic Behind Comedone Extraction